-I’ve been super excited to share this one with you all because even though we’re only at the tail end of May, Lebanese-style elote has already become one of my favorite summer dishes.
+I’ve been super excited to share this one with you all.
+It’s only May, but Lebanese-style elotes has already become one of my favorite summer dishes.
 But when I first came up with the idea, I didn’t realize that it also had numerological significance.
 So here it is: my 200th recipe!

-I think the most annoying thing you get asked as a recipe developer is the dreaded “Don’t you ever worry that you’re going to run out of ideas?”
-I remember the first time someone asked me when I had only been blogging for about a month, and my answer was “Well… thanks, now I do!”
+I think the most stressful thing you get asked as a recipe developer is the dreaded “Don’t you ever worry that you’re going to run out of ideas?”

-I’ll keep those little failures to myself, and will continue to only share the best stuff on here to spare you the same experience.
-Thanks so much for reading, cooking, and baking with me, and I hope we’ll be on this journey together for at least another 200!Print
+Thanks so much for reading, cooking, and baking with me.
+I hope we’ll be on this journey together for at least another 200!Print

 - Total Time: 15 minutes